the best museums cusco

 Tour time45 min

-If Cusco was the most important and sacred city of all Tawantinsuyo (The large Incas’ territory covered lands from current Colombia, Ecuador, Chile, Argentina, Bolivia, and Peru), the Coricancha was the most sacred place inside Cusco.
-In other words, the center of everything.
+Cusco was the most important and sacred city of Tawantinsuyo.
+This was the large territory of the Incas.
+It covered lands that are now Colombia, Ecuador, Chile, Argentina, Bolivia, and Peru.
+Within Cusco, the Coricancha was the most sacred place.
+In other words, it is the center of everything.
 This temple was magnificent and was destined for the worship of the Sun God, its most important deity.
-According to the first Spanish chronicles, the Coricancha walls were covered by Gold and silver sheets, besides gold sculptures of little llamas and Andean animals over the temple garden.
-Once Spanish conquerors arrived in Cusco, they were amazed at the temple and began to dismantle it, taking possession of the gold and silver that was in the place.
-At the same time, they built the Santo Domingo Convent over the ruins of this magnificent temple, as a form to impose quickly the new Catholic religion over the pagan one.
+The first Spanish chronicles say that the Coricancha walls were covered in gold and silver sheets.
+They also had gold sculptures of miniature llamas and Andean animals in the temple garden.

-Happily, the current Santo Domingo convent has one of the most complete underground archaeological museums in Cusco city.
-The Coricancha Site Museum that sits just below what was once the temple’s beautiful Sacred Garden.
-Inside, you can see mummies, sacred idols, textiles, and many other things.
+The current Convent of Santo Domingo has one of the most complete underground archaeological museums in Cusco city.
+The Coricancha Site Museum sits just below what was once the temple’s beautiful Sacred Garden.
+You can see mummies, sacred idols, textiles, and many other things inside.

 AddressSanta Catalina Ancha Street 401, Historic Center of Cusco